 I have spent a bunch of money on annuals for my new window boxes this year.
 I used red vining geraniums, white petunias and asparagus fern.

 Someone told me if I take out the geraniums this fall and keep them in my basement, that they would be good as new next summer.
 Has anyone tried this and does it really work?
-Do you just keep them as potted indoor plants and keep watering them or what?
-Also, can you grow wave petunias from seed?

 I overwinter annual geraniums and plumbagos in my garage and they stay dormant, no watering or fussing all winter and after frost, fertilize and they are as good as new - hope that helps ( I got this off Garden Forums, it is not my own personal experience.
 But, if you Googe over wintering annuals you will get info.)
 Linda Jonson Bellevue, Ne.